 Apparently, William Wordsworth hated the building so much he called it a ‘tea canister in a shop window’.
-He requested that tall trees were built in front of it to hide it from view!
+He requested that tall trees be built in front of it to hide it from view!

 Belle Isle is private and you can’t land on it, but you can visit the other islands by boat if you hire one.

 Or, admire them from afar on your cruise!
-Other islands include Lady Holme, Hen Holme, Crow Holme, The Lilies, Silver Holme, Bee Holme Snake Holme and others.
+Other islands include Lady Holme, Hen Holme, Crow Holme, The Lilies, Silver Holme, Bee Holme Snake Holme, and others.

 Facilities onboard Windermere Lake Cruises

 So, beyond seeing and exploring all the amazing sites from your cruise ship.
-There are some all-important facilities on board too.
+There are some all-important facilities onboard too.

 The Lake District is partial to some rain in the area, so if you didn’t fancy sitting on the top deck, you can sit inside the heated cabins that will keep you dry and save you from being windswept.

-There is also a café/bar on the bottom deck that sells light snacks, hot and cold drinks and also some beers and wines if you fancy treating yourself.
+There is also a café/bar on the bottom deck that sells light snacks, hot and cold drinks, and also some beers and wines if you fancy treating yourself.

-Thankfully, there is also a toilet onboard that’s squeaky clean with toilet roll, running water and soap!
+Thankfully, there is also a toilet onboard that’s squeaky clean with toilet roll, running water, and soap!

 How to find and board Windermere Lake Cruises

-You can board a Windermere Lake Cruise at any of the piers mentioned above, but the easiest ones to start your adventure are at Bowness, Ambleside Waterhead and Lakeside.
+You can board a Windermere Lake Cruise at any of the piers mentioned above, but the easiest ones to start your adventure are at Bowness, Ambleside Waterhead, and Lakeside.

-Each of these piers has dedicated car park, but there are also public transport options as well.
+Each of these piers has a dedicated car park, but there are also public transport options as well.